ucsd-cse130/02-random-art/README.md

 ## Problem #2: Random Art

-At the end of this assignment, you should be able to produce pictures of the kind shown below.
-To do so, we shall devise a grammar for a certain class of expressions, design a Haskell datatype whose values correspond to such expressions, write code to evaluate the expressions, and then write a function that randomly generates such expressions and plots them thus producing random psychedelic art.
+At the end of this assignment, you should be able to produce pictures like those shown below.
+To do so, we shall:
+1) devise a grammar for a certain class of expressions,
+2) design a Haskell datatype whose values correspond to these expressions,
+3) write code to evaluate the expressions, and then
+4) write a function that randomly generates such expressions and plots them -- thereby producing random psychedelic art (as can be seen on the nameplate of Rm 3148, which is the office of two of your TAs, Anish and Alex).

 **Color Images**